harpalassi/bowling-scorecard/README.md

 ### Testing

-I wrote tests to ensure many things about the algorithm were robust.
-These including things such as the following:
+To start the tests, run `npm run test` or `npm run test:tdd` for watch mode.
+Tests include the following:

-- Does not accept negative numbers or more than 10 pins per roll
+- Rolls do not accept negative numbers or more than 10 pins per roll

-- Calculates total with all gutter-balls
+- Calculates total score with all gutter-balls

-- Calculates incomplete games with open frames including spares and with strikes.
+- Calculates incomplete games with open frames as well as spares and strikes.

-- Calculates total with all strikes, and strikes with open frames

-- Calculates total with spares and open frames

-- Calculates a perfect game of 300
+- Calculates a perfect game of 300 with all strikes